altafjava/hibernate-interview-preparation/README.md

 23. refresh()

-    Sometimes we face a situation when our application database is modified with some external application/agent and thus corresponding hibernate entity in your application actually becomes out of sync with its database representation i.e. having old data.
+    Sometimes we face a situation when our application database is modified with some external application/agent and thus corresponding hibernate entity in our application actually becomes out of sync with its database representation i.e. having old data.
 In this case, we can use the session.refresh() method to re-populate the entity with the latest data available in the database.

 24. delete()/remove()